Updated August 2019

 What if you could predict the outcomes of your initiatives before you even begin a business endeavor?
 With predictive analytics, your company can analyze past data to predict future events and make more informed decisions that increase the likelihood of success.
 Predictive analytics refers to the use of data, statistical algorithms, and machine learning techniques to forecast future outcomes.

-It is quickly becoming a key part of the global business landscape, and for good reason.
+It is quickly becoming a key part of the global business landscape.
 Thanks to the rapidly increasing volume of structured and unstructured data available to companies around the world, businesses can use predictive analytics to gain valuable insights they are unlikely to obtain elsewhere.
-Best of all, companies can use these insights to make accurate, data-driven predictions so they can stay ahead of their competition.
+Companies can use these insights to make accurate, data-driven predictions and gain a competitive advantage.

 - Fraud detection: Various predictive analytics methods empower law enforcement agencies to identify and prevent criminal activities.
 Additionally, behavioral analytics tools enable companies to detect cyber fraud, zero-day vulnerabilities, and advanced persistent threats.

 - Marketing and Sales: Businesses can predict customer behavior and identify cross-selling opportunities.
 Predictive models can empower companies to determine the best ways to gain and retain profitable customers.
 Data mining can build systems that predict which operations are profitable and which are not.

 - Operations: Predictive analytics allows businesses to create predictive models to forecast their inventories and manage their resources effectively.

 - Risk management: Companies can use predictive analytics to mitigate risk and make more informed decisions.
 For example, the banking sector can use information about an individual’s credit score to decide whether an applicant is adequate to receive credit or a loan.

 Predictive Analytics in Software Development